Abuka-Victor/Phone-Book/README.md

 ```
 2. Open up the cloned directory in your terminal or command prompt
 3. If you are a Mac/Ubuntu/Linux User:
-    - Run script by entering the following command in your terminal:
+    - Run the script by entering the following command in your terminal:

      ```sh
      ./setup.sh